 - Cognitive interview study in Germany (in German only)

 - Cognitive interview study in Venezuela (in English)

 Quantitative pilot studies

-Schneider, S., Briceno-Rosas, R., Ortmanns, V., & Herzing, J. (forthcoming 2018).
+Schneider, S., Briceno-Rosas, R., Ortmanns, V., & Herzing, J. (2018).
 Measuring migrants’ educational attainment: the CAMCES tool in the IAB-SOEP Migration Sample.
 In D. Behr (Ed.), Surveying the migrant population: Consideration of linguistic and cultural aspects.
 Mannheim: GESIS – Leibniz Institute for the Social Sciences.